 Akita / Siberian Husky / Mixed (long coat) : : Male (neutered) : : Adult : : Large

-Casper is very friendly with his people, and he is very affectionate, leaning into you frequently to encourage you to pet him.
+Casper is very friendly with his foster family, and he is very affectionate, leaning into us frequently to encourage us to pet him.
 He has done OK meeting people at adoption events, but he is not usually friendly with visitors to his foster home.
 He is very protective of his home and family, and must be crated or put in a different room when visitors come.

 He should NOT go to a home with cats, as he will chase them every chance he gets, and seems to mean harm to them, not a fun game of chase.